Excellent Indoor Air Quality

 Sealing and insulating your ducts increases system efficiency, lowers your energy bills, and can often pay for itself in energy savings.
 Plus, if you are planning to install new heating and cooling equipment, a well-designed and sealed duct system may allow you to downsize to a smaller, less costly heating and cooling system that will provide better dehumidification.

 The U.S. Department of Energy reports the typical home may lose from 25 to 40% of its conditioned air due to leaky ducts.
 As a result, your furnace or AC unit works harder and longer, consumes much more energy, and wears out sooner.
 For you, this means sky-high utility bills and a shortened system life.
-The good news is our simple and easy solution can save you money by reducing energy consumption, increasing your HVAC system’s performance, leading to your AC lasting much, much longer.
+The good news is our simple and easy solution can save you money by reducing energy consumption, increasing your HVAC system’s performance, and leading to your AC lasting much, much longer.

 Sealing your ducts allows the maximum amount of air to be delivered to the rooms throughout your home as it should.
 This allows the home to reach your desired temperature much faster, making it much more efficient.
 Aerosealing your ducts will help get the most out of your HVAC system.